robcamer/llm-observability-otel/docs/Telemetry.md

 # End-to-End Telemetry Guide

-This document describes the comprehensive OpenTelemetry instrumentation in this LLM observability demo.
+This document describes the comprehensive OpenTelemetry instrumentation in this LLM observability demo:

+- See [Enhanced Telemetry](./Enhanced_Telemetry.md) for additional implementation details.
+- See [Telemetry Tutorial](telemetry-tutorial-app-insights.md) for steps to review telemetry in App Insights.

+NOTE: Queries require modification for Log Analytics, which places AppInsights telemetry into different tables.

 ## Telemetry Architecture